Hendrix-CS/csci150/web/labs.md

 Much of your experience with programming in this course will be through weekly labs, which will comprise 25% of your final grade.
-Each lab will be assigned Thursday morning in lab with time allotted to work through the materials, and will be due by **the following Tuesday at 10pm**.
+Each lab will be assigned Wednesday/Thursday in lab with time allotted to work through the materials, and will be due by **the start of the following lab**.
 All labs are weighted equally within the lab portion of your final grade.

 Each student has **four late days** to spend throughout the semester as they wish.
 Simply inform me any time *prior* to the due date for